BRAC UK's 2022 Annual Report

-BRAC is an international development organisation founded in Bangladesh in 1972 that partners with over 100 million people living with inequality and poverty to create opportunities to realise human potential.
+BRAC is an international development organisation founded in Bangladesh in 1972 that partners with over 100 million people living with inequality and poverty to create opportunities to realise their potential.
 BRAC is known for its community-led, holistic approach and delivering long-term impact at scale.
 BRAC works with communities in marginalised situations, hard-to-reach areas and post-disaster settings across Asia and Africa, with a particular focus on women and children.
-BRAC operates as a solutions ecosystem, including social development programmes, social enterprises, humanitarian response, a bank and a university.
-BRAC is born and proven in the south and has become a world leader in developing and implementing cost-effective, evidence-based programmes.

 – Ken Caldwell, Chair of Trustees, BRAC UK